cdoublev/css/doc/README.md

 `node` represents a hierarchical state tree in the sense that `node.state` is always `matching` while parsing `node.children`.

+# Resolving

+When `CSSStyleDeclaration` is returned by [`getComputedStyle(element)`](https://drafts.csswg.org/cssom-1/#dom-window-getcomputedstyle), `CSSStyleDeclaration.getPropertyValue(property)` must return a [resolved value](https://drafts.csswg.org/cssom-1/#resolved-value) for `property`, which is either its used value or its computed value:

+  - the [used value](https://drafts.csswg.org/css-cascade-5/#used) is a fully absolutized representation of the computed value
+  - the [computed value](https://drafts.csswg.org/css-cascade-5/#computed) is a representation of the specified value sufficiently absolutized to be inherited
+  - the [specified value](https://drafts.csswg.org/css-cascade-5/#specified-value) is the cascaded value, if any, with CSS-wide keywords replaced with the appropriate value, otherwise the default value
+  - the default value is the computed value for the parent element if the property inherits, otherwise its initial value
+  - the [cascaded value](https://drafts.csswg.org/css-cascade-5/#cascaded) is the declared value that is the most specific according to the cascading criteria
+  - the [declared values](https://drafts.csswg.org/css-cascade-5/#declared-value) are all values explicitly declared for the property and element

+**[Issue](https://github.com/w3c/csswg-drafts/issues/6144):** CSSOM requires `Window.getComputedStyle(element)` to create `CSSStyleDeclaration` with the resolved values for `element`, but `CSSStyleDeclaration.getPropertyValue()` can return different values even if the property has not been updated via `CSSStyleDeclaration`.

+The process of determining used values is also performed for the initial rendering of the document, and for each subsequent update during the event loop.
+Since this is obviously a hot path, browsers apply various optimizations to avoid repeating the entire process when no change has occurred to the element or the declared values.

+Collecting the declared values requires looking at values:

+  - from transitions and animations
+  - from declarations in the user and user agent style sheets
+  - from declarations in the author style sheets added to the document or shadow root containing the element
+  - from declarations in the style sheet of `@import` in author style sheets
+  - from declarations in `Element.style`
+  - from attributes declared on `Element`

+Filtering the declared values requires excluding those nested in a conditional rule whose condition evaluates to `false`, and those outisde all scopes defined by `@scope`.

+The computed value requires replacing arbitrary and whole value substitutions, and relative values representing numeric values, using the available data and according to the property definition table and the component value type.

+All elements have a resolved value for each property, but they may not have a used value for all of properties.

-# Serializing CSS
+# Serializing

 This section focuses primarily on the serializaton of property values, given that descriptor values do not cascade and do not include relative values, and that the procedure to [serialize a rule](https://drafts.csswg.org/cssom-1/#serialize-a-css-rule) is quite explicit.

 Property values are either exposed as [resolved values](https://drafts.csswg.org/cssom-1/#resolved-values) from `getComputedStyle()`, or as [declared values](https://drafts.csswg.org/css-cascade-5/#declared) from `CSSStyleDeclaration`.

-The document may hold declared values for the same `Element` and property in `document.styleSheets`, `document.adoptedStyleSheets`, and `Element.style`.
-CSS cascade defines how to resolve a single [cascaded value](https://drafts.csswg.org/css-cascade-5/#cascaded).
-At later processing stages, it becomes a resolved value, which is either the [computed value](https://drafts.csswg.org/css-cascade-5/#computed) or the [used value](https://drafts.csswg.org/css-cascade-5/#used).

-Declared property values (and descriptor values, rule preludes) may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, unit character case, etc.
+A declared property value, a descriptor value, a rule prelude, may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, unit character case, etc.

-The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available while parsing the declared value, like property values declared for an ancestor `Element` or the size of the block container.
+A resolved property value may serialize to the same value than the declared value, or a value closer to its absolute equivalent.

 ## General principles